Noddy (character): History

+Character biography

 The first book explains Noddy's origins.
-He is made by a woodcarver in a toy store but runs away after the man begins to make a wooden lion, which scares Noddy.
+He is made by a woodcarver in a toy shop but runs away after the man begins to make a wooden lion, which scares Noddy.
 As he wanders through the woods naked, penniless, and homeless, he meets Big Ears, a friendly brownie.
 Big Ears decides that Noddy is a toy and takes him to live in Toyland.
 He generously provides Noddy with a set of clothing and a house.
 While Noddy is quite happy to be a toy, the citizens of Toyland are not sure that he actually is one.
 They put Noddy on trial and examine whether he is a toy or an ornament.
 Eventually, Noddy is declared a toy, but still has to convince the court that he is a good toy.
 The judge accepts that Noddy is good after a doll tells the court that he saved her little girl from a lion, and he is allowed to stay in Toyland.
 Noddy gets his car in the second book.
 It is given to him after he helps solve a local mystery.

 The other toys can hear him coming by the distinctive "Parp Parp" sound of his car's horn and the jingle of the bell on his blue hat.
 Often he uses his car to visit all of the places in Toyland.
 When his taxi business is not doing so well, or when he needs help, Noddy turns to Big Ears.
 Big Ears will often lend him what he needs.
 On occasion, Noddy will allow people to make his head nod, in exchange for small items such as his morning milk.

 Noddy is kind and honest, but he often gets into trouble, either through his own misunderstandings or because someone, usually one of the naughty goblins Sly or Gobbo, has played a trick on him.
 He is very childlike in his understanding of the world and often becomes confused as a result.
 For example, in the first Noddy book, Noddy and Big Ears are building Noddy's house for one.
 Noddy suggests that they build the roof first, in case it rains.
 With no understanding of gravity or of the need for roof supports, this is perfectly logical to him.
 As the series continues, Noddy becomes wiser but without losing his charm and lovable naivety.